-The Proposed Project has been designed and would comply with the City's Green Building Standards and the State's current CALGreen Building Code.
-By virtue of compliance with these codes, the Proposed Project would not cause wasteful, inefficient, or unnecessary consumption of energy resources.
+The proposed Project has been designed and would comply with the City's Green Building Standards and the State's current CALGreen Building Code.
+By virtue of compliance with these codes, the proposed Project would not cause wasteful, inefficient, or unnecessary consumption of energy resources.

-The Proposed Project would have an energy footprint; however, the energy efficiency is dramatically improved compared to the existing 13 residences on the Proposed Project site and the older residential neighborhoods surrounding the Proposed Project site.
+The proposed Project would have an energy footprint; however, the energy efficiency is dramatically improved compared to the older residential neighborhoods surrounding the Project site.
 The proposed residential structures would have solar panels, smart thermostats, energy efficient lighting and appliances, insulation, and options for electric vehicle charging stations in the garages.
 These energy efficient features comply with state and local energy policies and avoid wasteful or inefficient consumption of energy resources.

-Therefore, the Proposed Project would not conflict with or obstruct a state or local plan, and by virtue of compliance with state and local plans, the Proposed Project would not cause wasteful, inefficient, or unnecessary consumption of energy resources.
+Therefore, the proposed Project would not conflict with or obstruct a state or local plan, and by virtue of compliance with state and local plans, the proposed Project would not cause wasteful, inefficient, or unnecessary consumption of energy resources.
 Therefore, impacts would be less than significant.